-Post(s) Responsibilities Chief Executive The DPA 2018 and GDPR requires that an individual be nominated as Data Controller.
-The Data Controller is "a person who (either alone or jointly or in common with other persons) determines the purposes for which and the manner in which any personal data are, or are to be, processed".
-The Chief Executive has the overall statutory responsibility for Data Protection within the Trust.
-Service, Clinical and Corporate Directors Service Directors are responsible for ensuring compliance with the policy within their directorate and are to disseminate it within their areas of responsibility, with any amplifying instructions/guidance relevant to their directorates.
-Service Directors may devolve the day-to-day running of the scheme to a designated person (System Manager), normally the manager of the facility or location, on larger or shared sites agreement will be reached as to who manages the system on a day to day basis.
+Directors responsibility, with any amplifying instructions/guidance relevant to their directorates.
+Service Directors may devolve the day-to-day running of the scheme to a designated person (System Manager), normally the manager of the facility or location, on larger or shared sites agreement will be reached as to who manages the system on a day-to-day basis.
 This individual is the CCTV System manager.
-Associate Director of Performance & Information All CCTV SARS from individuals, third parties and the Police will be managed by the Information Governance Team who report to the Associate Director of Performance and Information, who will arrange for all such requests to be reviewed and the applicable images located.
-All such requests or enquires received must be directed to the Information Governance Team based at B1 Trust Headquarters.
-Information Governance Team The Information Governance Team are responsible for ensuring requests for CCTV footage are valid and lawful.
+Deputy Director of ICT and Programmes All CCTV SARS from individuals, third parties and the Police will be managed by the Information Requests Team who report to the Deputy Director of ICT and Programmes who will arrange for all such requests to be reviewed and the applicable images located.
+All such requests or enquires received must be directed to the Information Requests Team.
+Information Requests Team The Information Requests Team are responsible for ensuring requests for CCTV footage are valid and lawful.
 Once this has been determined, the team are responsible for securing and viewing the footage.
 In addition, the team are responsible for ensuring the footage is saved appropriately and encrypted before being shared.
-Head of Information Governance/Data Protection Officer The HIG/DPA Officer' is responsible for providing advice to the Local Security Management Specialist (LSMS) and Systems Managers who are designated as the responsible persons, on the disclosure of material in response on SARs.
+Head of Records and Clinical Coding The Head of Records and Clinical Coding is responsible for providing advice to the Local Security Management Specialist (LSMS) and Systems Managers who are designated as the responsible persons, on the disclosure of material in response on SARs.